SebastianMata/170089/RE/README.md

 # Simple lexical analyzer (LEXER)
 Perl Program to Illustrate the functionality and implementation of a lexer.

+# Introduction
+A lexical analyzer or lexicographical analyzer is the first phase of a compiler, consisting of a program that receives as input the source code of another program (sequence of characters) and produces an output composed of tokens (lexical components) or symbols.
+These tokens are used for a later stage of the translation process, being the input for the parser.

 # Source Code
 We created an empty list called tokens.
 This will be used to store all the tokens we create.
 ```perl